EditB/100-days-of-code/r1-log.md

 ## R1D98 - 7/4/18
 - Just did Roshanjossey/first-contributions and felt really grateful that people like him make an effort to help others build confidence.
 I think it's really great.
+- Also forked FreeCodeCamp and set it up on my local environment.
+It's working!
+So ready to do some development work with it.
+Testing/bug fixing, whatever comes up.
+Very exciting!